San Diego Auto Burglary Attorneys

-The arguments your San Diego auto burglary defense lawyer raises in your defense will rely on the specifics details of your case, but there are a handful of key defenses that can be employed:
+The arguments your San Diego auto burglary defense lawyer raises in your defense will rely on the specific details of your case, but there are a handful of key defenses that can be employed:

 - The vehicle was not locked: Because California law requires that the vehicle be locked to constitute an auto burglary charge, your lawyer can effectively use this defense to dismiss the charges.